Your attention is particularly drawn to clause 12 of these terms and conditions (limitation of liability and indemnity)

 (d) not, without prior consultation with the Indemnifying Party, make any admission relating to the IPRs Claim or attempt to settle it, provided that the Indemnifying Party considers and defends any IPRs Claim diligently, using competent counsel and in such a way as not to bring the reputation of the Indemnified Party into disrepute.

-8.1 In performing its obligations under this agreement, the Supplier shall comply with the Applicable Laws.
+9.1.
+In performing its obligations under this agreement, the Supplier shall comply with the Applicable Laws which shall include, but not be limited to, the Bribery Act 2010 and the Modern Slavery Act 2015.

-8.2 Changes to the Services required as a result of changes to the Applicable Laws shall be agreed via the change control procedure set out in clause 5 (Change control).]
+9.2.
+Changes to the Services required as a result of changes to the Applicable Laws shall be agreed via the change control procedure set out in clause 6 (Change control).

-The parties shall comply with the provisions of Schedule 2 of these terms and conditions in respect of data privacy.
+The parties shall comply with the provisions of Schedule 2 respect of data privacy.

 (b) as may be required by law, a court of competent jurisdiction or any governmental or regulatory authority.